brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 This was the one night on our hike that we'd splurged on a hotel, and as we climbed its steps we were surprised to see Keiko's name drawn out in elaborate hand-written Kanji next to the door.
-It turned out that every morning the innkeepers wake up and carefully write out the names of the travelers who will be staying the night.
+Every morning the innkeepers wake up and carefully write out the names of all the travelers who will be staying the night.

-Our room was large and minimally furnished in the most tasteful way possible, with a single low table ornamenting its expansive floors (like at Koya, bedding would appear for us later in the night).
+Our room was large and minimally furnished in the most tasteful way possible, with a single low table ornamenting its expansive floors (like at Koya, bedding would appear later in the night).
 A balcony surrounded by neatly-trimmed trees gave us a perfect vantage onto the tiny village.

 A common pastime for locals and visitors alike is to slow boil eggs in the hot spring's waters, and we found half a